Nishu Kumar

-Nishu Kumar Tashni (born 5 November 1997) is an Indian professional footballer who plays as a full-back for Indian Super League club Kerala Blasters.
+Nishu Kumar Tashni (born 5 November 1997) is an Indian professional footballer who plays as a defender for Indian Super League club Jamshedpur.

 Club career

 Youth career: 2009–2015

 Nishu Kumar began his career with Chandigarh Football Academy.
 In 2011, he was selected for AIFF Elite Academy as a part of Tata Tea & Inter Milan Soccer Stars talent hunt.
 He was the called up for India national under-20 football team to participate in the 2016 AFC U-19 Championship qualification.